Keviro/community-server-docs/Writerside/topics/rules/rules.md

 1. **Griefing will not be tolerated at any time**.
 If we notice that you deliberately destroy other players' buildings or steal from other players, you will be immediately banned from the project.

-   > Anything that is not explicitly marked or recognizable as public must be considered private.
+   > Anything not explicitly marked or clearly recognizable as public is considered private.
    > This applies regardless of whether the area is protected by a plot or not.
-   > You must get the owner's permission for any changes or use.
+   > Any modification or use requires the prior explicit permission of the owner.
-   > This also applies to events where plots don’t exist.
+   > This rule also applies to events where no plots are present.
    >
    {title="In general:" style="note"}